Action-Dynamics Modeling and Cross-Temporal Interaction for Online Action Understanding: Method

-Here, the temporal weighting mechanism dynamically adjust the attention distribution based on temporal differences, enabling the model to prioritize local information around the critical frames.
+Here, the temporal weighting mechanism dynamically adjust the attention distribution based on temporal differences, enabling the model to prioritize local information around critical frames.
 Simultaneously, the model retains awareness of global context, focusing on distant frames that may still provide valuable information.
-This dual capability allows temporal weights to effectively balance local feature extraction with broader contextual understanding.
-By emphasizing important details near the critical frames while not overlooking globally relevant data, the CSMC achieves a refined representation that combines precise local insights with a comprehensive view of the overall scene.
+This dual capability allows temporal weights to balance local feature extraction with broader contextual understanding.
 Ultimately, using the TWA, we compress the input video sequence into $K+1$ critical states.
-Each critical state represents a contextualized action representation anchored by a critical frame.
-Thus, critical states not only highlight significant action-related moments but also embed rich, contextually relevant information across the entire temporal sequence.
+Each critical state is an anchor-centered, context-aggregated representation that captures salient action moments and anchor-conditioned contextual cues across the sequence.
+Importantly, the critical states we define are not bound to any single critical frame; instead, they form a discriminative feature set that best characterizes the action associated with the critical frame.